 - After a couple of minutes taste and add more vinegar if needed.

-- Cook until softened and the liquid has reduced
+- Cook until softened and the liquid has reduced, about 30 minutes

 - Season with salt and freshly ground pepper